mhrons/mhrons.github.io/docs/index.md

 I am an electrical engineer researching the propagation of stochastic signals through linear systems.
 I am working on a better integration of renewable energy in the grid.

 A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/).
-The share of fossile and nuclear energy in the grid will remain high, unless the time course of renewable power is smooth.
-My goal is to **smooth the renewable power by lossless and affordable means**.
+The share of fossile and nuclear energy in the grid will remain high, unless the renewable power is stable.
+My goal is to smooth the time course of renewable power on a low aggregation level by lossless and affordable means.
 I have developed a new filter of renewable power, accumulating a minimum of energy.
-My smoothing method [SPLPF](https://mhrons.github.io/splpf/) operates highly effective with energy storage systems (ESS) providing a high relative power [W/Wh] like e.g. flywheel (FESS) or supercapacitor (EDLC).
+My smoothing method [SPLPF](https://mhrons.github.io/splpf/) is highly effective with energy storage systems (ESS) providing low capacity [Wh] and high relative power [W/Wh] like e.g. flywheel (FESS) or supercapacitor (EDLC).
 I have a pending patent app.
 No. PCT/SK2022/050014 in the smoothing of renewable power.
 The European Patent Office has recently issued an International Search Report confirming its novelty, inventive step, and industrial applicability.
 I am currently searching an industrial & funding partner who might benefit from my technology.